zachartrand/Chess/images/README.txt

-PNGs generated from the Merida Chess Font, downloaded from
+PNGs generated from the Merida Chess Font.
+SVGs for this font were downloaded from

     https://lichess.org,